thatsn0tmysite/livefect/README.md

 ## TODOs and possible new features
-   - Rewrite code to be less messy
+   - [ ] Rewrite code to be less messy
+   - [ ] Rewrite ELF parsing in a more structured way
-   - When segment to rwx mem is found, write payload at given address (-a), then pad the rest of the mapped area with `jmp address`, to maximize a chanche of execution
+   - [ ] When segment to rwx mem is found, write payload at given address (-a), then pad the rest of the mapped area with `jmp address`, to maximize a chanche of execution
+   - [ ] Regex filters for function and export names
+   - [ ] iovecs splitting if payload is > page_size (jump added at pagesize_bytes-jmpsize to jmp to next available area)
-   - Find PLT/GOT entries of in-memory/loaded modules, overwrite address (this should be possible on RELRO binaries if the library is loaded at runtime)
+   - [ ] Find PLT/GOT entries of in-memory/loaded modules, overwrite address (this should be possible on RELRO binaries if the library is loaded at runtime)
-   - See if feasable/useful allow reading ROP gadget addresses from file, file format could be something like that:
+   - [ ] See if feasable/useful allow reading ROP gadget addresses from file, file format could be something like that:
    ```
    0x123456 // write first gadget here
    0xff1122 // this is the first gadget